Hunyong/ZOE_metagenomics_2022/README.md

 `scripts` folder contains the R code for implementing the linear model fitting (C1.R), ...
 The `F-` files are the helper functions.

 One the data are prepared in the following format, the C11, C21, C22, C31, C32, C41, all ending with `.R`, can be run to obtain the desired outputs and figures.
+The leading numbers corresponds to the flow of the analyses.

 # Data